 The Enneagram, a funky, 9-pointed geometric structure, has been all the talk in personality testing and career coaching over the past decade.
 The nine distinct points are conjoined with the deeper facets of the psyche (i.e., the unconscious) to pinpoint core motivations, fixations, virtues, fears, desires, and temptations.
 If that sounds a bit woolly, then we’re here to add some clarity to the process for you.

-We’re excited to announce our very first take (v1.0) on the Enneagram!
-It takes approximately 10 minutes to complete, and gives a pie-chart breakdown of your preference for each of the nine Enneatypes.
-Take our free test now!
+We’re excited to announce our take on the Enneagram!
+It takes approximately 10 minutes to complete and gives a pie-chart breakdown of your preference for each of the nine Enneatypes.
+Take our free Enneagram test now!

 Your results are in.
 What do they mean?

 The largest chunk of your results should indicate the Enneatype that best describes you, ranging from numbers 1 – 9.
-In the above example, our test taker is Enneatype 6.
+In the above example, our test taker is Enneagram type 6.

 Each member of the triad has a main, hyper-focused feeling when under stress:

 Gut (Types 8, 9, 1): Rage

 Heart (Types 2, 3, 4): Shame